Learn - Planner

 - Paid.
 A checkmark when the event is marked paid.

 - Auto Pay.
-An icon when the underlying item has Auto Pay on (a label, not an automation: see Items).
+An icon when the flow has Auto Pay on (a label, not an automation: see Flows).

-To the right of these, the Grid renders one running balance column per account.
-The column header shows the account name and its current balance; the cells project that balance forward, one event at a time.
-A row only fills its account’s running balance cell, the others stay blank.
-Transfer events fill both the source and destination columns.
+To the right of those, the Grid adds one running balance column per account.
+Each header shows an account name and its current balance, and the cells carry that balance forward one event at a time.
+A row fills only the column for the account it touches, leaving the others blank; a transfer fills both the source and the destination.

 Why per-account columns instead of one combined balance?
-Because your bills and your bank are tied to specific accounts.
-Rent leaves checking, savings interest lands in savings, and a transfer moves money between two of them.
-A single combined number would smooth those over and make it harder to spot a checking-account dip a week ahead.
+Your bills are tied to specific accounts.
+Rent leaves checking, interest lands in savings, a transfer moves money between them.
+One combined number would smooth those together and hide a checking dip a week out.

-- A moved date shows the original date struck through, with the new date below.
-This appears whenever you drag an event to a different day on the Calendar, change Pay On in the Edit Item Event dialog, or otherwise reschedule a single event.
+- A moved event shows the original date struck through, with the new date below it.
+That happens when you drag the event on the Calendar, change Pay On in the Edit Flow Event dialog, or drag a Grid row past a date boundary.

 Headers and grouping

-To pick a different grouping, open Grid Settings in the left toolbar and switch to the Row Headers tab.
+To change the grouping, open Grid Settings in the left toolbar and switch to the Row Headers tab.
 Six options:

 | Option | What you see |